cloudmesh-community/fa18-523-60/project-report/report.md

 ## Introduction

-In today's world there are many creative individuals and groups that are trying to develop products, projects, and businesses based on their unique ideas and talents.
+Many creative individuals and groups around the globe are trying to develop products, projects, and businesses based on their unique ideas and talents.
 In many cases, an idea or a talent is not enough to accomplish this.
 Capital funds are one of the main elements of a successful startup process.
 Although there is a significant number of government programs in the United States designed to help small businesses and creative indivials to obtain necessary funds for their projects, a high number of start-ups nonetheless remain capital constrained [@www-voelker].
 This is the reason why the *Kickstarter* platform was developed and is still successfully operating since 2009 [@www-voelker].

 *Kickstarter* is a web-based crowdfunding platform that helps support creative arts around the globe [@www-voelker].
 As of